Frequently Asked Questions

 What is served for breakfast, lunch and dinner?

-On board our cook will pamper you with our exquisite cuisine; generally a combination of international and Ecuadorian dishes, served in buffet style.
-Last night of each route (A, B or C) will be concluded with a cozy barbecue event.
+On-board our cook will pamper you with our exquisite cuisine; generally a combination of international and Ecuadorian dishes, served in buffet style.
+The last night of each route (A, B or C) will be concluded with a cosy barbecue event.

-In case you require vegetarian or dietary food or special meals at no extra cost.
+In case you have vegetarian or other dietary requirements, you can have different meals at no extra cost.
 Please let us know in advance so we can take care of it.
 In case you have booked last-minute (or if you have forgotten to let us know one month before departure), we cannot guarantee this service, but our chef will do what he can with the present ingredients aboard.

 Water conservation is always a concern of ours, because fresh water is scarce on the Galapagos Islands.
 The desalination process uses valuable natural resources, so we ask you to please help us save water while taking a shower and washing your hands.